Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 bioinformatics tools beyond doing BLAST searches.
 You may have bioinformatics experience with other types of data and are working with high-throughput (NGS) sequence data for the first time.
-In the most important ways, the methods and approaches we need in bioinformatics are the same ones we need at the bench or in the field - *planning, documenting, and organizing* are the key to good reproducible science.
+In the most important ways, the methods and approaches we need in bioinformatics are the same ones we need at the bench or in the field - *planning, documenting, and organising* are the key to good reproducible science.

 > ## Discussion
 >